enovz/APIs-based-on-directory-structure/README.md

 Attempt of automating API routes generation based on lib/api/resources directory structure.
 Needs a lot of work and love.

-## Creating routes

-In the api/resources directory every directory is treated as an API resource(route).

 ##Code Example

-In the api/resources directory every directory(resource) is treated as an API route.
+In the lib/api/resources directory every directory(resource) is treated as an API route.

 * /api
   * /resources